marboqmar/starter/README.md

 ## Customisation

-The top priority of this project is easy and quick customisation of its components.
+The top priority of this project is to provide components that can be custised quickly and easily.

 ### Variables